Lambityeco: Lambityeco images recovered from a tomb

 After five months of restoration works, one of the few pictures of prehispanic governors was recovered, located in the facade of Tomb 6 at the Lambityeco archaeological site, in Oaxaca.
 These are "señor 1 Temblor" and "señora 10 Caña" with an antiquity of more than 1300 years, recovered by the work of National Anthropology and History Institute (INAH) specialists.

-The rescued Lambityeco figures are famous by their realism, as they reveal characteristics of a marriage that is currently preserved by zapotecos women.
+The rescued Lambityeco figures are famous for their realism, as they reveal characteristics of a marriage that are still preserved by Zapotec women.